sgbj/dotnet-monitoring/README.md

 | 📊 Grafana for dashboards | http://localhost:3000
 | 🐋 Docker Compose for container orchestration | |

+## To do

+* 🗒️ Loki for logging
+* ➡️ Simplify exports with OpenTelemetry Collector

 ## Getting started

 ```bash